jacubero/Resume/html/sources/work.txt

 * *Storage, Computing and Virtualization infrastructure implementation for RTVE (Spanish Radio and Television Corporation)*.
 * *Network Monitoring System implementation for NASERTIC which provides IT connectivity to the Navarrese Public Administration*.
 * *Storage, Computing and virtualization infrastructure implementation in two Data Centers for Gestamp*.
-* *Secure network architecture design and implementation for OTAN*.
+* *Secure network architecture design and implementation for NATO*.

 *************************************************
 January 2000 - January 2006: Technical consultant